PyxelM/alucinara/content/phenomena/sky-islands.md

 #### Aderyn Major
 Aderyn Major, the largest sky island to record, takes the shape of a bird and has been inhabited by the Nesi and Stonechild Imperial Minikin.
 Originating from the central continent, Aderyn Major has been found and colonised by many central continent peoples.

-##### Discovery by the Neth Minikin
+##### Discovery by the Ǫzí Minikin
 Once, Aderyn Major crash-landed, having ran out of Alucinara Energy.
-A group of minikin known as the Neth minikin found Aderyn Major's remains and began to inspect it but, in a turn of tragic fate, one group of minikin entered the mouth of the sky island and tragically died to the ravenous ecosystem inside.
+A group of minikin known as the Ǫzí minikin found Aderyn Major's remains and began to inspect it but, in a turn of tragic fate, one group of minikin entered the mouth of the sky island and tragically died to the ravenous ecosystem inside.

-When the alucinarium inside of the victims' bodies was released, the sky island took full advantage of this - immediately springing to animation, with the rest of the Neth minikin on its back.
-It soon began to float upward, taking its place as the home of the Nesi Minikin, who broke off from the Neth.
+When the alucinarium inside of the victims' bodies was released, the sky island took full advantage of this - immediately springing to animation, with the rest of the Ǫzí minikin on its back.
+It soon began to float upward, taking its place as the home of the Nesi Minikin, who broke off from the Ǫzí.

 ##### Conquest by the Empire of the Petrified Child
 Centuries later, by the time of the Stonechild Era, the empire had begun to take advantage of their new technology of alucinara-powered flight.
 Using an airship of theirs, they attacked the island - burning and pillaging the town of Aderynville and taking control of Birton, claiming it as the capital of their Aderyn Major Province.